Topological superradiant state in Fermi gases with cavity induced spin-orbit coupling: Abstract

 \section{Abstract}

-Coherently driven atomic gases inside optical cavities hold great promises in generating rich dynamics and exotic states of matter.
-Recently, it has been shown that a novel topological superradiant state exists in a two-component degenerate Fermi gas coupled to a cavity, where local order parameters coexist with global topological invariants.
-In this work, we characterise in detail various properties of this exotic state, focusing on the feedback interactions between the atoms and the cavity field.
-In particular, we demonstrate that the cavity-induced inter-band couplings play a crucial role in inducing the topological phase transition between the conventional and the topological superradiant state.
-Furthermore, we analyse how the closing and reopening of the atomic bulk gap across the topological phase boundary leaves interesting signatures in the cavity field.
-We also discuss the robustness of the topological superradiant state by investigating the steady-state phase diagram under various circumstances.
-Our work provides many valuable insights into the unique atom-cavity hybrid system under study, and is helpful for future experimental exploration of the topological superradiant state.
+Coherently driven atomic gases inside optical cavities hold great promise for generating rich dynamics and exotic states of matter.
+It was shown recently that an exotic topological superradiant state exists in a two-component degenerate Fermi gas coupled to a cavity, where local order parameters coexist with global topological invariants.
+In this work, we characterize in detail various properties of this exotic state, focusing on the feedback interactions between the atoms and the cavity field.
+In particular, we demonstrate that cavity-induced interband coupling plays a crucial role in inducing the topological phase transition between the conventional and topological superradiant states.
+We analyze the interesting signatures in the cavity field left by the closing and reopening of the atomic bulk gap across the topological phase boundary and discuss the robustness of the topological superradiant state by investigating the steady-state phase diagram under various conditions.
+Furthermore, we consider the interaction effect and discuss the interplay between the pairing order in atomic ensembles and the superradiance of the cavity mode.
+Our work provides many valuable insights into the unique cavity--atom hybrid system under study and is helpful for future experimental exploration of the topological superradiant state.